 They collaborate with small farmers and cooperatives that prioritize organic and shade-grown specialty coffee.

 They roast their coffee in batches right from their facility in Rockville, MD, and Miami, Florida, ensuring you get high-quality flavored coffees.

 Their signature blend, Cafe Cubana Roast, stems from specialty-grade coffees using slow-roasting processes for a distinct flavor and smooth finish.

-Mayorga Organics produces the most remarkable coffee while putting their farmers and producers first.
-They also exist with a purpose to eliminate poverty in Latin America through the ethical trade of organic foods.
+Mayorga Organics produces the most remarkable coffee while putting its farmers and producers first.
+They also exist with the purpose of eliminating poverty in Latin America through the ethical trade of organic foods.

 Ethics: Fair Trade, organic, shade-grown

 This coffee company is one of the first coffee brands to sell only fair trade coffee.
 Since its inception in 1998, Pure Vida coffee has moved to shade-grown and other organic practices in growing their coffee.

 Pura Vida pays their coffee growers fairly and uses proceeds from the business to reinvest in their communities.
 Their coffee is freshly ground and brewed using the best brewing equipment, giving you a rich and smooth taste and finish.

 Pura Vida Coffee is fair trade certified and one of the first companies to pioneer selling only fair trade coffee.
 Not only do they make ethical and high-tasting coffee, but they also have a heart for their coffee growers and communities.
 They demonstrate this through non-profit education and health initiatives dedicated to supporting children.

 Café Mam offers a variety of coffee made from fair-trade beans grown organically.
 They buy their coffee beans from cooperatives, including native Mayan coffee growers in Mexico.